 Unfortunately, the right cut to prepare the swordfish chops, that part of the abdomen (die) which it is more fat the rest of the fish, It is unknown outside Sicily.
-Is’ the triangular shape you see in this VIDEO.
+Is’ the triangular-shaped one that you see in this VIDEO.
 You just have to find a fish shop where a saint will cut the swordfish into very thin slices, then cut you in half and groped the fate.
 The filling of swordfish chops is traditional: garlic, breadcrumbs, parsley, extra virgin olive oil, Sicilian Style canestrato, chopped capers, a few pieces of tomato that makes it more moist stuffing (Optional) and a few pieces of caciocavallo (Optional, just for those who love cheese).
 Is. if you want to try the traditional chops, Mexican meat, watch the VIDEO TUTORIAL and have fun experimenting with this recipe.

-Traditionally, swordfish Messina style cutlets are cooked on the grill, but you can safely cook them on the grill after being anointed with a little’ extra virgin olive oil.
+Traditionally, swordfish braciolettes at Messina are cooked on the grill, but you can safely cook them on the grill after being anointed with a little’ extra virgin olive oil.
 Alternatively, you can cook in the oven, but in this case I suggest the breaded cutlets with a little’ of the filling that will surely advance.
 So it will be more protected from the heat, otherwise they will dry too: cooking should be carried out in a preheated oven at 200 degrees for 10-12 minutes.
 If you prefer, You can be breaded swordfish cutlets with a little’ of stuffing also made with grilling.

 While we're at, I suggest you also try the pistachio version you see in the picture.
 Put some’ chopped pistachio inside the filling and add a little’ chopped pistachios to the stuffing that will advance.
 Grease the swordfish chops with a little’ of extra virgin olive oil and put them in the stuffing Advanced.
 The perfect outline?
 Obviously we stay in Sicily: in autumn and winter l’Orange and Fennel Salad, while in the spring and summer’salad Pantelleria.
-If you enjoy Sicilian cuisine and want to discover other recipes have a look at all my SICILIAN RECIPES, all myRECIPES WITH SWORDFISH to find inspiration and to all my RECIPES WITH BLUE FISH.
-Have a nice day!
+If you enjoy Sicilian cuisine and want to discover other recipes have a look at all my SICILIAN RECIPES, all my RECIPES WITH SWORDFISH to find inspiration and to all my RECIPES WITH BLUE FISH.
+Have a good day!

 350 grams of sliced sword fish

 100 grams of caciocavallo

 40 grams of grated pecorino canestrato Sicilian Dop

 fresh parsley, to taste

 3-4 tomatoes datterini (Optional)

 120 grams of stale bread crumbs

 extra virgin olive oil, to taste

 a handful of capers, desalinated

 salt and pepper, to taste

 for the variant pistachio: Pistachio, to taste

 Before preparing the swordfish chops to the Mexican, have a look at this VIDEO TUTORIAL to see live both the fish cut and how they roll up.